 FORBIDDEN ACTIVITIES AT AUCTIONS

-- the auctioneer taking any other bid that he or she knows was made on behalf of the vendor, unless it is made by a vendor (or their representative) who is a co-owner wishing to purchase the property.
+• the auctioneer taking any other bid that the auctioneer knows was made on behalf of the vendor, unless it is made by a vendor (or their representative) who is a co-owner wishing to purchase the property;

-- any person falsely claiming or falsely acknowledging that he or she made a bid.
+• any person falsely claiming or falsely acknowledging that they made a bid;

 Substantial penalties apply to any person who does any of the things in this list.